-As a State Bar-Certified Specialist in Franchise and Distribution Law and Certified Franchise Executive designated by the International Franchise Association, Mr. Grinblat represents franchisors and franchisees in almost every industry, from fast food chains to health spas to audio installation companies.
+As a California Bar Certified Specialist in Franchise and Distribution Law and a Certified Franchise Executive as designated by the International Franchise Association, Mr. Grinblat represents franchisors and franchisees in almost every industry, from fast food chains, to portable moving and storage, and fitness companies.

 From the franchisor side, Mr. Grinblat advises companies on possible structuring alternatives, preparing and updating disclosure documents and franchise agreements, qualifying for exemptions and registering franchise offerings where required.
 He also routinely consults on issues that arise during the franchise relationship, including terminations and non-renewals.

 As Counsel for franchisees, Mr. Grinblat reviews disclosure documents, negotiates with franchise companies and consults and advises our Firm’s clients when problems arise in the franchise relationship.

 Mr. Grinblat has served multiple terms on the Franchise Law Committee of the Business Law Section of the State Bar of California, and served as Chair of the Committee in the 2008-2009 and 2014-2015 terms.

 During his tenure on the Committee, Mr. Grinblat worked on two affirmative legislative proposals involving franchising – one which would make it easier for franchisors to negotiate with franchisees; and the other to allow franchisors to test the waters at trade shows without first having to register.
 He also submitted comments on legislation proposed by the North American Securities Administrators Association aiming to regulate the use of Development Agents by franchise companies, and made recommendations to the California Department of Business Oversight on how to treat development agents operating within the state.